 SUBJECT NOTES REQUIRED CREDITS English One credit per year is required.
-4 Mathematics & Science Three years of math and three years of science are required.
+4 29 CREDITS ARE REQUIRED FOR GRADUATION Mathematics & Science Three years of math and three years of science are required.
 After that, students may choose one elective from math, science or technology.
-7 Social Studies Students take World Geography in 9 th grade, World History in 10 th grade, U.S. History in 11 th grade, and Government in 12 th grade.
-4 Physical Education Four semester of P.E. or Athletics are required.
-2 Fine Arts Four semesters of either performing arts or visual arts are required.
-2 Modern Languages Courses must be taken in order and in consecutive years.
-2 Religion and Philosophy One semester per year is required.
-2 Electives A variety of elective courses are available.
-3 Students work on a project of their own design throughout Capstone Project the fall semester of their senior year, culminating in a formal presentation to the Menaul community.
-0.5 Community Life Students engage in their advisory class activities, College Seminar, and volunteer work, including Mission Week.
-2 TOTAL 29
+7 A single-semester course is worth 0.5 credits.
+A full-year course is worth 1.0 credits.
+GPA is calculated by dividing the total number of grade points by the Social Studies Students take World Geography in 9 th grade, World History in 10 th grade, U.S. History in 11 th grade, and Government in 12 th grade.
+4 number of credits earned in a given period.
+Physical Education Four semester of P.E. or Athletics are required.
+2 GRADING SCALE Fine Arts Four semesters of either performing arts or visual arts are required.
+2 A+ 97.00 Modern Languages Courses must be taken in order and in consecutive years.
+2 - A 93.00 A- 89.50 Religion and Philosophy One semester per year is required.
+2 B+ 87.00 Electives A variety of elective courses are available.
+3 B 82.50 Capstone Project Students work on a project of their own design throughout the fall semester of their senior year, culminating in a formal presentation to 0.5 - B- 79.50 C+ 77.00 C 72.50 the Menaul community. - C- 69.50 Community Life Students engage in their advisory class activities, College Seminar, and volunteer work, including Mission Week.
+2 D+ 67.00 TOTAL 29 D 62.50 D- 59.50 - F 59.4 ↓